Skip to product information

 🌿 Understanding the Plant

 Sow indoors from February to April.
-Surface sow onto moist compost and cover with a very fine dusting of vermiculite (they need light to germinate).
-Keep warm (approx 20°C).
-Germination takes 14-21 days.
+Surface sow the seeds onto moist seed compost and cover with only a very fine sprinkling of vermiculite; the seeds require light to germinate.
+Maintain a temperature of approximately 20°C. Seedlings typically appear within 14-21 days.

 📋 Plant Specifications